-Credit Line: Gift of R. Thornton Wilson, in memory of Florence Ellsworth Wilson, 1956 (56.80.1a–c,.2a–c)
+Credit Line: Gift of R. Thornton Wilson, in memory of Florence Ellsworth Wilson, 1956

-This form of vase was one of the most unusual and innovative of all those produced at Sèvres, which excelled in developing new shapes and styles of vases.
+This form of vase (see also 56.80.2a–c) was one of the most unusual and innovative of all those produced at Sèvres, which excelled in developing new shapes and styles of vases.
 The vase is in the shape of a fortified tower, with buttresses encircling the top of the body.
 Small gilt-porcelain cannons protrude from underneath the buttresses.
 The lids are formed as high domes with dormer windows, and a cupola at the top serves as the finial.
 The body is painted with unusually elaborate war trophies, each composed of various elements associated with military campaigns.